Brian Murray (actor): Career

 Murray made his Broadway debut in the play All in Good Time in 1965.
 In 1967, he starred as Rosencrantz in the Broadway production of Rosencrantz and Guildenstern Are Dead, earning the first of three Tony Awards, Best Featured Actor In A Play nominations for his performance.

 Murray directed the 1973 Broadway revival of The Waltz of the Toreadors.
 His stage directing credits include Broadway revivals of Hay Fever (1985), Arsenic and Old Lace (1986), Blithe Spirit (1987), and The Show Off (1992).

 In 1998, he received the Lucille Lortel Award for outstanding body of work.

 His film credits include Bob Roberts and City Hall.
 On television he has appeared in Kojak, Another World, Law & Order: Criminal Intent and 30 Rock.
 In the 1970s and 1980s, he performed in a number of radio plays for Yuri Rasovsky's award-winning National Radio Theater.
 In 2002, he provided the voice of John Silver in the Disney animated Treasure Planet, a role he reprised in the video game Treasure Planet: Battle at Procyon.
 He played a role in the 2009 film, My Dog Tulip.

 Death

-Murray died of natural causes on August 20, 2018.
+Murray died of natural causes on August 20, 2018, at age 80.